-E.3 The expandcreoles Task - Merging Annotation-Driven Config into creole.xml and merges this configuration with the original XML configuration into a new copy of the creole.xml.
+E.3 The expandcreoles Task - Merging Annotation-Driven Config into creole.xml

+The expandcreoles task processes a number of creole.xml files from plugins, processes any @CreoleResource and @CreoleParameter annotations on the declared resource classes, and merges this configuration with the original XML configuration into a new copy of the creole.xml.
 It is not necessary to do this in the normal use of GATE, and this task is documented here simply for completeness.
 It is intended simply for use with non-GATE tools that can process the creole.xml file format to extract information about plugins (the prime use case for this is to generate the GATE plugins information page automatically from the plugin definitions).